College basketball player shot and killed in New York City; 8 others wounded - NewsBreak

 According to Nexstar station WPIX in New York , Lee was fatally shot and eight others were injured during a gathering in East Harlem.
 Bullets rang out around 12:40 a.m. local time on a footpath along FDR Drive near the Madison Avenue Bridge.

 Police in New York said that a 21-year-old man was pronounced dead at the hospital.
 NYPD did not identify Lee as the victim to the media, but HBU confirmed the victim was Lee.
-The wounded included six men and two women.Travelers face flight delays, cancellations for a 5th day
+The wounded included six men and two women.John Cena grants record 650 wishes with Make-A-Wish

 Investigators believe the victims were at a large gathering or barbecue when shots rang out.
 No arrests have been made, however, a gun was recovered at the scene.
 The motive and the number of shooters remained unclear, NYPD said.